OBS-DevOps24/whoknows-legacy/docs/mandatory-2/3_Software_Quality.md

 ## Do you agree with the findings:

 Not all, we deemed most of the issues not to be relevant.
-There where a lot of issues regarding the legacy python code, which we did not fix.
+There were a lot of issues regarding the legacy python code, which we did not fix.
 We also ignored the duplicate code in the unit tests, since it is necessary to have the same code in multiple tests.
-Issues regarding the legacy code where ignored, because we where migrating to a new codebase.
+Issues regarding the legacy code were ignored, because we were migrating to a new codebase.

 ## Which ones did you fix:

-We where only focused on fixing issues regarding the new codebase.
+We were only focused on fixing issues regarding the new codebase.
 Our focus was on the high severity cases.
 We fixed the following issues:

 ### API endpoints not returning a response